barrycumbie/barrycumbie/README.md

-# Hi 👋 My name is Barry A. Cumbie
+# Hi My name is Barry A. Cumbie, hire me 💸

 Associate Professor, CS & IS, The University of North Alabama